 - Mishandling a patient (such as using excessive physical force when guiding a patient down hallways or into bathrooms)

 - Deficient record-keeping

-- Failing to respond to a patient’s needs, limitations, or complaints in a timely manner
+- Failing to respond to a patient’s needs, limitations, or complaints in a timely and appropriate manner

 - Failing to report a patient complaint to an on-duty doctor or nurse

 - Failing to take into account a patient’s signs or symptoms of stroke, heart attack, or other serious medical condition